 Question #7: What you want your business + life to look like?

 The next three questions aren’t usually covered in a traditional business plan, but I think they are critical.
+Which is why I included them in our business plan for creatives.

 When you wake up in the morning what does a perfect day look like?